tmarkec/row_to_grow/README.md

 # Features

-- Navigation:
+ Navigation:
-  - navigation was coded along walkthrough video with some modifications.
-I belive that navigation from walkthrough video is good example for e-commerce website as it clearly displays features like shooping bag & search bar which clearly indicates what type of website it is
+  - navigation was coded along the walkthrough video with some modifications.
+I believe that navigation from a walkthrough video is a good example of an e-commerce website as it displays features like a shopping bag & search bar which indicates what type of website it is
-  - navigation sticks on top of the page and its divided into 2 sections/ rows.
-First row consist of website logo, search bar, login/logout/register button and basket.
-Second row displays different pages on the website and number of displayed links depends if it's site visitor, registred user or superuser
+  - navigation sticks on top of the page and it's divided into 2 sections/ rows.
+The first row consists of the website logo, search bar, login/logout/register button, and basket.
+The second row displays different pages on the website and the number of displayed links depends if it's site visitor, registered user, or superuser
-  - when on medium to small screens the navigation menu changes to burger menu which shows all the nav links when clicked on
+  - when on medium to small screens the navigation menu changes to the burger menu which shows all the nav links when clicked on

 - Product page:
   - products page is fully responsive to allow equal spacing between products regardless of screen width
-  - each product consist of image, title, price, category & rating, special fields are displayed for superuser which will all be covered in features:"admin"
+  - each product consists of an image, title, price, category & rating, special fields are displayed for the superuser which will all be covered in features: "admin"
   - pagination is created to display only 8 products per page

 - Product detail page:
-    - single product is displayed on a page with additional information and option for the user such as description of the product, option to pick sizes, quantity and 'add to bag' button
+    - single product is displayed on a page with additional information and various option for the user such as a description of the product, an option to pick sizes, quantity and 'add to bag' button
-    - additional features 'add to wishlist' & 'add review' are displayed only for registered users
+    - additional features 'add to wishlist & 'add review' are displayed only for registered users
-    - for both features there is displayed paragraph text to indicate user that he needs to login in order to get more access to the website
+    - for both features, there is displayed paragraph text to indicate to the user that he needs to login in order to get more access to the website
+    - if a user reviews our product it will be indicated with a toast message
+    - once the superuser approves the review, the registered user has the option to update it or delete its review
-- Account page is only displayed to register user
+- The account page is only displayed to registered user
     - Wishlist:
-        - if there are products on the page user can delete product or add product to the bag
+        - if there are products on the page user can delete a product or add a product to the bag
-        - if there are no products text paragraph is clearly displayed on the page
+        - if there are no products text paragraph is displayed on the page, indicating user with the link that he can go to the product page to add products to a wishlist
     - Security:
-        - this page allows user to update his password
+        - this page allows the user to update his password
+        - 3 input fields with confirm button, also help text how to set password is displayed on the page
     - Order history
-        - previous orders are displayed with clickable order number for each
+        - previous orders are displayed with clickable order numbers for each
-        - link for each order number will redirect user to purchase conformation summary for that order
+        - link for each order number will redirect the user to the purchase confirmation summary for that order
-    - Purchase conformation
+    - Purchase confirmation
-        - allows user to have detailed view on his purchase
+        - allows a user to have a detailed view of his purchase
-        - allows user to dowload pdf version of the receipt
+        - allows a user to download a pdf version of the receipt
     - Profile info
-        - displayed as a simple form for user to update his delivery information which will be saved
+        - displayed as a simple form for a user to update his delivery information which will be saved
+- Bag page
+    - as it might increase our business and drive more traffic to our website unregistered users can purchase our products
+    - shopping bag is accessible simply by clicking the bag icon in the navigation menu, or during the shopping user can click on the 'secure checkout' button
+    - all products that the user has decided to purchase are displayed on the template, also there is an option for a user to change the quantity of the product or to remove it from the bag
+- Checkout page
+    - page is divided into two sections, order summary, and input form
+    - if a user is registered and has saved his profile information in the 'account', the checkout form will be pre-populated with his information
+    - if a user is registered and doesn't have saved information on his profile after he populates all the fields he can tick the checkbox to save his information for future purchases
+    - site visitors will have to populate all the fields in the form
+    - both registered and site visitors are required to provide card details to finalize a purchase
+    - upon completion of the purchase user is redirected to view his purchase in the separate template
 - Contact page
-    - designed as separate app and model to store data
+    - designed as a separate app and model to store data
-    - standard contact form input fields are displayed for the user with conformation toast message displayed after submission and conformation email sent to the user address
+    - standard contact form input fields are displayed for the user with a conformation toast message displayed after submission and a confirmation email sent to the user address
 - Footer
-    - displayed on the bottom of every page, colours are matching footer display
+    - displayed on the bottom of every page, colors are matching footer display
     - divided into 3 sections
         - 1: Displayed name of the website with social icon links
-        - 2: Quick links that leads a user to the other parts of the website which increases engagemant and gives feel of the more content/complexity of the website
+        - 2: Quick links that lead a user to the other parts of the website which increases engagement and gives a feel of the more content/complexity of the website
-        - 3: Subscription field, which allows user to subscribe to our newsletter and offer.
-Same as contact form it is created as separate model which will save users email address and toast message and conformation email are sent to the user
+        - 3: Subscription field, which allows users to subscribe to our newsletter and offers.
+Same as the contact form it is created as a separate model which will save the user's email address and toast messages and confirmation emails are sent to the user
-- Additional pages were created to give more credibility to our buisness
+- Additional pages were created to give more credibility to our business
     - About us
-        - simple layout page with text and image, which provides user with more information about our buisness
+        - simple layout page with text and images, which provides users with more information about our business
     - Privacy policy
-        - document that explains how we handles any customer information gathered in its operations
+        - a document that explains how we handle any customer information gathered in its operations
     - Return policy
-        - document that explains our return policy on purchased products
+        - a document that explains our return policy on purchased products
+- Admin-related permissions
+    - as a superuser, you get more access to the website, 2 additional tabs are displayed in the navigation menu:'admin' which will lead the superuser to the admin panel, and 'add product' which will get a user to the new page which he can add a product directly from the website without using admin panel
+    - as a superuser, you can also delete and update products on the website without having to access the admin panel
+    - also as a superuser you can choose which reviews/ratings you want to approve from registered users

 # Future features